Comparative-Historical Methods (graduate seminar)

 Charles Ragin, Redesigning Social Inquiry: Fuzzy Sets and Beyond (Chicago, Illinois: University of Chicago Press, 2008), pp. 13-43.
 Reading question: Which of Mill’s methods does Ragin pursue?
 Questions from outside the reading: What is the difference between Ragin’s “configurational analysis” (also known as “qualitative comparative analysis,” or QCA) and “correlational analysis”?
 How does Ragin resolve the objections that Mill had to this sort of approach?

 Gary King, Robert O. Keohane, and Sidney Verba, Designing Social Inquiry: Scientific Inference in Qualitative Research (Princeton, New Jersey: Princeton University Press, 1994), pp. 198-206.
-Reading question: Which of Mill’s methods does King/Keohane/Verba’s “matching” procedure match?
+(UNC Library) Reading question: Which of Mill’s methods does King/Keohane/Verba’s “matching” procedure match?
 Definitions: unit homogeneity (causal processes work the same in all cases, pp. 91-94); conditional independence (no endogenous or reverse effects, pp. 94-95).

 Matthew Lange, Comparative-Historical Methods, Chapters 2 & 7.
 Reading question: Why is Lange less concerned than King/Keohane/Verba about sampling error and selection bias?